Calculator watch

 The Casio TC500 touch sensor calculator watch from 1983.
 It uses a capacitive touch screen for the calculator and function buttons.

 A calculator watch is a digital watch with a built-in calculator, usually including buttons on the watch face.
 Calculator watches were first introduced in the 1970s and continue to be produced, despite falling from their peak popularity during the 1980s.
 The most dominant brands were the Casio Databank series and Timex.
+Today, calculator watches are considered vintage fashion or nostalgia items for their iconic, retro-style appearances.
+With technological advances in the 2010s, smartwatches greatly improved upon calculator watches by introducing mobile device and Internet capability.

 Most calculator watches perform only basic arithmetic operations (addition, subtraction, multiplication, and division).
 However, there are several models with additional functions: scientific, including transcendent and trigonometry, in models Casio CFX-20, CFX-200, CFX-400 and Citizen 49–9421, financial functions (Casio CBA-10) and also TV remote control functions (CMD-40B and CMD-30B).